What Is A Roasting Pan (And Do You Really Need One?)

 - You will have to pay a bit more for this kind of quality and design.

 This is a crowd-pleaser right here.
 Super versatile, classic design, medium size, medium weight, great price.
 The cladding technology is what differentiates this from other aluminum cookware.
-It also includes a lifetime warranty, so don’t be scared of getting attached.
+It also includes a limited lifetime warranty, so don’t be scared of getting attached.

 - The 10” is a great size when you can’t make up your mind about a larger or a smaller pan.